menu

 Demographics

-The percentage of adults in Jackson who are college-educated is close to the national average for all communities of 21.84%: 18.05% of the adults in Jackson have a bachelor's degree or advanced degree.
+In terms of college education, Jackson is nearly on par with the US average for all cities of 21.84%: 18.05% of adults 25 and older in Jackson have a bachelor's degree or advanced degree.

 The per capita income in Jackson in 2022 was $22,294, which is low income relative to North Carolina and the nation.
 This equates to an annual income of $89,176 for a family of four.
 However, Jackson contains both very wealthy and poor people as well.